juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 Read performance really depends on cache, so when read performance isn't ideal, pay special attention to the `blockcache` related metrics, block cache is data blocks cached on disk, notice how `blockcache.read` is always larger than 0 in the above data, this means kernel page cache isn't built, thus all read requests is handled by the slower disk reads.
 Now we will investigate why page cache won't build.

-Similar to what we'll do on a host, let's first check the mount pod's resource usage, make sure there's enough memory for page cache.
-Use below commands to locate the Docker container for our mount pod, and see its stats:
+Similar to what we'll do on a host, let's first check the Mount Pod's resource usage, make sure there's enough memory for page cache.
+Use below commands to locate the Docker container for our Mount Pod, and see its stats:

 ```shell
 # change $APP_POD_NAME to actual application pod name